Remi-Coulom/joedb/doc/source/concurrency.rst

 using the joedb :doc:`network protocol <network_protocol>`.

 The constructor of :joedb:`Server_Connection` takes a :joedb:`Channel` parameter.
-Two channel classes are provided:
+Three channel classes are provided:

- * :joedb:`Local_Channel` opens a local socket to the server directly.
+ * :joedb:`Local_Channel` opens a local socket to the server directly,
- * :joedb:`ssh::Forward_Channel` connects to the server with ssh encryption and authentication.
+ * :joedb:`ssh::Forward_Channel` connects to the server with ssh encryption and authentication,
+ * :joedb:`Websocket_Channel` connects to a `websocket <https://en.wikipedia.org/wiki/WebSocket>`_.

 :joedb:`Robust_Connection`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^